• Settings:

 Latin America / Polar Team Leader

-I'm the Latin America specialist here at NWS, and I also co-manage our product for the region.
-My story with the continent started with a 2009 trip to Costa Rica and the romance has been strong ever since.
-From the ruins of Tikal in Guatemala and the highlands of Colombia, to the pristine barrier reef of Belize and working behind a bar in Honduras, my travels in Latin America have brought me much joy!
+I'm one of the Latin America specialists here at NWS, and I also co-manage our product for the region.
+I fell in love with the region on a 2009 backpacking trip around Costa Rica and the romance has been strong ever since.
+From tracking pumas in Chilean Patagonia and searching for jaguars in the Pantanal, to working behind a bar in the Bay Islands of Honduras and birdwatching in Costa Rica’s Osa Peninsula, traveling through Latin America has given me memories to cherish forever.

 Where have you travelled to in the last 12 months?